TheBrockEllis/thebrockellis.github.io/_posts/2017-05-05-Using-Github-Pages-To-Host-Ionic-Automatically.md

 # Problem

 I am building an app with Ionic (surprise) and am doing some rapid iterations with the design.
-In order to get folks to be able to see it early and often, I decided to go with a progress web app (or PWA for you cool kids).
+In order to get folks to be able to see it early and often, I decided to go with a progressive web app (or PWA for you cool kids).
 The problem was that I had to find someplace to host the code online for the stakeholders to see it.
 Manually copying or uploading it was not an option.

 # Solution